 Node Selection Plugin (SelectType)

 While allocating individual processors within a node is great for smaller clusters, the overhead of keeping track of the individual processors and memory within each node adds significant overhead.
-For best scalability, allocate whole nodes using select/linear or select/bluegene and avoid select/cons_res.
+For best scalability, allocate whole nodes using select/linear and avoid select/cons_res.